eirinilik/COVID-19-Chest-X-Ray-Classification-using-CNNs/README.md

 COVID-19 Chest X-ray Classification using Convolutional Neural Networks (CNNs)

-This project, conducted as part of the Data Mining course at Harokopio University, focuses on the classification of chest X-ray images into four categories: Normal, Lung Opacity, Viral Pneumonia, and COVID-19, using Convolutional Neural Networks (CNNs).
+This project, conducted as part of the Machine Learning course at Harokopio University, focuses on the classification of chest X-ray images into four categories: Normal, Lung Opacity, Viral Pneumonia, and COVID-19, using Convolutional Neural Networks (CNNs).
 The goal is to explore and train different CNN architectures for automatic categorization of medical images, which can aid in the diagnosis of COVID-19 and other lung diseases.

 Objective: